 The real value of customer retention

-If you’re not familiar with a term itself, let’s start by defining what it is first.
+If you’re not familiar with a term itself, let’s start by defining what is customer retention.

 Customer retention is a series of various actions that businesses do to boost the number of repeat clients and improve their lifetime value.
 It means that companies want to extend the relationship with a client for as long as possible, turning a one-time shopper into a loyal customer who keeps bringing them profits.

 Already mentioned cost-effectiveness is not the only reason to work towards customer loyalty and retention.
-Here are some other whys that make retention rates an important metric to follow.
+Here are some other whys that put an emphasis on retaining clients.